rpgreview/papersandpaychecks/pnp.md

 >
 > less(1) today's log.
 >
 > Fail defense roll; only a 9.
-Another 3 mental wounds, 7 total.
+Another 3 mental bruises, 7 total.
 >
 > You see a reference to a failure related to a service not being accessible, but you don't think that's the immediate problem, because that service was turned off three years ago and the hardware taken away by a metaphysical hazmat team.
 > You find a reference to a server not responding, and lots of errors after that where it went crazy trying to reconnect.
 That's probably where the CPU load went.